sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 # Eating its own dog food

 The topic `__consumer_offsets` stores the consumers offsets (sic!).
-This provides a unique storage for the consumers to save until which message they read and in case of failure, to restart from there.
-Note that each consumer is free to NOT use what Kafka provides and deal with the offsets themselves (and using the low-level consumer).
+This provides a unique storage for the consumers to remember until which message they read and in case of failure, to restart from there.
+Note that each consumer is free to NOT use what Kafka provides and deal with the offsets themselves (and use the low-level consumer, asking for custom offsets).

-Let's resume the vocabulary around the Kafka's consuming model, to understand what it stores:
+Let's resume the vocabulary around the Kafka's consuming model, to understand what's in the game:

-- A consumer consumes the `partitions` of some `topics`. (and can consume only a part of the whole partitions, to distribute the load among several consumers, thanks to the high-level consumer)
+- A consumer consumes the `partitions` of some `topics`. (and can consume only a part of a topic partitions, to distribute the load among several consumers, thanks to the high-level consumer)
 - A consumer belongs to a `groupId`.
 Note that the same `groupId` can be used to consume different topics and are totally independent.
-- Each consumed partitions has its own `offset` for each couple `(topic, groupId)`.
+- Each consumed partitions has its own last `offset` consumed for each couple `(topic, groupId)`.

 `__consumer_offsets` is the storage of all these things through time.